-Solar energy is plentiful, an abundant resource that has enormous potential for the future.
+Solar energy is a plentiful and abundant resource that has enormous potential for the future.
 Solar makes up a relatively small portion of the overall energy production in the United States, but that’s rapidly changing.
 Using solar energy allows individuals and business owners to save money on electricity while also reducing their carbon footprint.
 What’s more, solar power is a clean, renewable resource as well as the most readily available energy source.

 With those being the benefits, why isn’t it more widely used?
 The answer is at least partially due to the inconsistency of solar power and the lack of storage.
 Let’s look at the basics of solar energy, along with the pros and cons.